How To Check For Bed Bugs

 Here are some at-home remedies that you can try to get rid of bed bugs:

-- Washing and drying bedding and affected clothing using the dryer’s hot setting.
+- Washing bedding and affected clothing in hot water for at least 30 minutes.

 - Getting a bed-bug-proof cover for your mattress

-- Freezing found bugs in an environment that reaches 0 degrees Fahrenheit, although this process will take at least four days to complete.
+- Freezing found bugs in an environment that reaches 0 degrees Fahrenheit, although this process will take about four days to complete.

 While these tricks can work, they aren’t always possible to do effectively, especially in terms of reaching the hot and cold temperatures needed to kill bed bugs.
 If you spot a bed bug or signs of an infestation, a pest control service can easily come assess the situation and determine the next best course of action.
 These services have effective treatments for bed bugs that assess multiple hiding spots in your home and prevent new groups from reentering your home.